Psideralis/Psideralis/README.md

 # PSIDERALIS

-We are a costarrican company.
+We are a costa rican company.

 ## VISION